People

 Each year, the student body elects a College Club Committee, and the College appoints a Student Leadership Team, along with various other leadership positions.
 All these leaders work together, with their work coordinated through the Student Executive Team.

-The 2023 Student Executive Team has been providing leadership in shaping the development of the “Living Document” statement of shared values and behaviours which all students will be asked to support and uphold.
+The 2024 Student Executive Team has been providing leadership in annual revision of the “Living Document” statement of shared values and behaviours which all students are asked to support and uphold.

 The College Club is an incorporated association.
 All residents of the College are eligible for membership of the Club, for which a subscription is paid.
 At the end of each year the student body elects a President, Vice President, Secretary, Treasurer, Male and Female Sports Officers, Male and Female Equity Officers, Male and Female Social Officers, Arts and Culture Officer, Merchandise Officer, and Sponsorship/Charitable Officer.
 They are together responsible for the management of Club affairs in the ensuing year.
 The College Club Executive consists of the President, Vice President, Secretary, and Treasurer.